Pastoral Counseling Services of the South Shore

 We seek to make all persons comfortable with the counseling process.
 It is always helpful to a counselor to know that this is your first experience with counseling and that you are a little timid about how to go about it.

-There are a lot of things on the website about pastoral counseling and spirituality.
-How is pastoral counseling different from "regular" counseling?
+There are a lot of things on the website about spirituality in your counseling.
+How is spirituality-integrated counseling different from "regular" counseling?

-Pastoral counselors use a holistic perspective, integrating the best of psychology and their own training in spiritual and religious matters.
+Our counselors can integrate spirituality using a holistic perspective, integrating the best of psychology and their own training in spirituality and religion.
 It is not necessary to have any particular religious or spiritual beliefs, but if you do, your counselor is well prepared to integrate this dimension of life into your therapy.